-ProbFuse is a novel data fusion algorithm that uses the probability that particular documents are relevant to a given query in order to produce a fused result set.
-In the past, probFuse has been shown to outperform the common CombMNZ algorithm on small document collections [3] and also on data taken from Text REtrieval Conferences (TREC) [4].
-In order to run probFuse, values for two variables, t and x, must be determined.
+Conferences (TREC) (Lillis et al., 2006a).
+In order to run probFuse, it is necessary to determine values for two variables, t and x.
+The meaning of these variables is discussed in Section 4.
 In previous work, these values have been set empirically in the course of our experiments.
-This paper, however, uses the variables selected during experiments on the TREC-3 and TREC-5 document collections [4].
+This paper, however, uses the variables selected during experiments on the TREC-3 and TREC-5 document collections (Lillis et al., 2006a).
 The aim is to demonstrate that these values are not collection-specific and that it is possible to determine values that will achieve superior performance on many document collections without the necessity of calculating different values for each.

 In addition, the document collection used (the Web Track from the TREC-2004 conference) is much larger than those used in previous work.
-This has the effect that the relevance judgments are far less complete (i.e. only a small fraction of the documents in the collection have been judged to be relevant or nonrelevant to each query, leaving most document unjudged).
-Because the prob-Fuse algorithm relies on training data to calculate the probability that particular documents are relevant, we aim to investigate the effects of this decreased level of completeness on fusion performance.
+This has the effect that the relevance judgments are far less complete (i.e. only a small fraction of the documents in the collection have been judged to be relevant or nonrelevant to each query, leaving most documents unjudged).
+Because the probFuse algorithm relies on training data to estimate the probability that particular documents are relevant to given user queries, we aim to investigate the effects of this lower level of completeness on fusion performance.

 Section 2 is a general description of the data fusion problem.
-In section 3 we outline work that has been carried out by other researchers in the past to tackle the data fusion problem.
+In Section 3 we outline work that has been carried out by other researchers in the past to perform data fusion.
 Section 4 describes the probFuse data fusion algorithm.
-In section 5 we outline an experiment to demonstrate the effectiveness of probFuse on the Web Track collection from the 2004 TREC Conference, including a comparison with the standard CombMNZ algorithm [5].
-Finally, section 6 closes with our conclusions and intended future work.
+In Section 5 we outline an experiment to demonstrate the effectiveness of probFuse on the Web Track collection from the 2004 TREC Conference, including a comparison with the standard CombMNZ algorithm (Fox and Shaw, 1994).
+Finally, Section 6 closes with our conclusions and intended future work.

-2 Problem Description
+2. Problem Description

-When performing data fusion, there are three "effects" that may be leveraged in order to achieve greater retrieval performance [6].
+When performing data fusion, there are three "effects" that may be leveraged in order to achieve greater retrieval performance (Vogt and Cottrell, 1999).
 The "Chorus Effect" describes a situation where a document is regarded to be relevant by a number of the underlying systems whose results are being fused.
 Fusion techniques that rank documents higher based on this agreement will tend to achieve better performance in this situation.
 The Chorus Effect is the key difference between the treatment of the data fusion and collection fusion tasks.
 In data fusion, the presence of a document in numerous result sets can be used as evidence of relevance, as each of the underlying systems has access to the same document collection.
 Where the document collections are disjoint, documents will only be returned by, at most, a single input result set.
-Experiments by Lee [7] have shown that the Chorus Effect is a significant factor when performing data fusion.
+In situations where the document collections only partially overlap, it is not possible to draw conclusions about the relevance of documents based on their presence in or absence from multiple result sets.
+This is because a document returned in only a single result set may be present in only one document collection, or may be present in other document collections but not be considered relevant by the other IR algorithms.
+Experiments by Lee (Lee, 1997) have shown that the Chorus Effect is a significant factor when performing data fusion.